someimportantcompany/dynazord/docs/Writing-Models.md

 ```

 - Translates to DynamoDB map (`M`) type.
-- Can be referenced as `MAP` string or JS's native `Object` constructor.
+- Can be referenced as `'MAP'` or JS's native `Object` constructor.
 - Omit the object's `properties` descriptor to skip property validation for the nested object.

 ## Hooks